jonatanborne/GPSmcguffin/docs/CONTEXT.md

 ## Overview

-Dogtracks is a companion project for a dog tracking sport.
+**Dogtracks** ([dogtracks.se](https://dogtracks.se)) is a commercial company in the dog tracking sport industry.
+This is a companion project built to solve GPS accuracy problems for their platform.

+**Project Nature:**

+- Commercial project for Dogtracks company
+- No hard deadlines - focus on quality and working solution
+- Potential role/employment opportunity if problem is successfully solved
+- Demonstration of technical competence and problem-solving ability

+**Use Case:**
 Users lay out custom tracks of varying shapes and sizes.
 After marking the track, they return to the starting point and send their dog to follow the track while carrying a phone or GPS collar.

 ## Problem We Are Solving

-- GPS readings fluctuate even when someone walks the exact same path.
+- GPS readings fluctuate even when someone walks the exact same path (5-50m error).
 - The recorded track therefore appears distorted despite the dog following the original path.
 - We want to detect when the dog is actually on the laid track, and when it deviates, with as much accuracy as possible.

+**Critical Context:**
+The system is used for both **training** and **competitions**.
+In competition settings, GPS accuracy directly affects:

+- Official results and scores
+- Fair competition between participants
+- User trust in the platform

+**Therefore**: Accuracy is paramount, especially for competition use where results determine winners and rankings.

 ## Approach